thutt/diff-review/README.md

 Elapsed:  0:00:00.111161
 ```

-The lines beginning with `TkDiff` and `Meld` are commands that can be
+The line beginning with `view-review` iss a commands that can be
-executed to view the diffs.
-But, in this case since `dr` was used,
+executed to view the diffs (or, the alias `vr` can also be used).
-`vr` can be run to load the viewer for the diff.

 ```
 vr